-Think you can follow in Allan Pinkerton's footsteps?
-(Famously great detective from a century ago.)
-Private detectives must have excellent communications skills (for getting out of tough jams or interviewing suspects), superb problem-solving skills and the ability to be resourceful and quick on their feet when their fake moustache falls off.
+Think you can follow in famous private law man Allan Pinkerton's footsteps?
+Private detectives must have excellent communications skills for getting out of tough jams or interviewing suspects, superb problem-solving skills (more tough jams), and the ability to be resourceful and quick on their feet when their fake moustache falls off (worst jam ever).